Embeddings of decomposition spaces: Abstract

 \section{Abstract}

-A unifying framework for a wide class of smoothness spaces used in harmonic analysis—Besov spaces, ($\alpha$)-modulation spaces, and a large class of wavelet-type coorbit spaces—is provided by the theory of \emph{decomposition spaces}.
-Put broadly, in this paper we ask (and answer) the following question: Given two decomposition spaces, is there an embedding between the two?
+A unifying framework for a wide class of smoothness spaces used in harmonic analysis—Besov spaces, ($\alpha$)-modulation spaces, and many wavelet-type coorbit spaces—is provided by the theory of \emph{decomposition spaces}.
+In this paper we consider the following question: Given two decomposition spaces, is there a continuous inclusion relation (an \emph{embedding}) between the two?